Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     method_name: str,
 ) -> None: ...
 ```
-Some problems can be fixed by decorating the original method
+Some problems can be fixed by decorating the original method.

+* `method_name`: the name of the method to be decorated

 ### 🟡`_zoom`